Gather insights from experts, potential customers, and your gut to build the best brand for your biz.

 All those iconic taglines, the logos.
 They seem obvious to us now.
 But that’s after hundreds (probably thousands) of hours of head scratching and research.
 And enough crumpled paper to make a forest.

 Brands don’t start and stop with a cool logo.
 Think of your favorite brand.
 Why do you like it?
 That’s because it meets more than a cool factor.
-Your brand should reflect the core tenants of what you offer and resonate with those buying your product.
+Your brand should reflect the core tenets of what you offer and resonate with those buying your product.

 So how do the best brands get there?
 Research.
 It’s the who, what, why of your business.